Jen Gunter: Early life and education

-Gunter was born in Winnipeg, Canada.
+Gunter was born in Winnipeg, Manitoba, Canada.

-A positive experience at the hospital when she was eleven and had a skateboard accident motivated her to decide on a career in health care: declining sedation, she watched the hospital staff perform an angiogram on her ruptured spleen as they explained the procedure to her.
+A positive experience at the hospital when she was eleven and had a skateboard accident motivated her to decide on a career in health care.
+Declining sedation, she watched the hospital staff perform an angiogram on her ruptured spleen as they explained the procedure to her.

 From 1984 to 1986, Gunter studied at the University of Winnipeg until being accepted into medical school in 1986.
 In 1990, Gunter graduated from the University of Manitoba College of Medicine.
 From 1990 to 1995, she completed obstetrics and gynecology training at the University of Western Ontario in London, Ontario.
-In 1995, Gunter moved to the United States for a fellowship in infectious diseases and women's health at the University of Kansas Medical Center where she also developed an interest in the area of pain management.
+In 1995, Gunter moved to the United States for a fellowship in infectious diseases and women's health at the University of Kansas Medical Center, where she also developed an interest in pain management.

 Career

 Doctor

-From 1996 to 2001, Gunter worked at the University of Kansas Medical Center for an additional five years after the one year fellowship ended.
+From 1996 to 2001, Gunter worked at the University of Kansas Medical Center for an additional five years after the one-year fellowship ended.

 In 2001, Gunter worked as a lecturer at the University of Colorado Hospital in Denver, Colorado.
-During this time the loss of one of Gunter's sons in a triplet pregnancy she described as traumatic made her decide to shift her work away from the field of obstetrics.
+During this time, the loss of one of Gunter's sons in a triplet pregnancy she described as traumatic made her decide to shift her work away from the field of obstetrics.
 Instead she focused on gynecology, specializing in vaginal and vulval conditions.

 Gunter has practiced medicine since 1996.
 Gunter works as an OB/GYN and a pain medicine physician.
-Her approach is based on evidence-based medicine integrated with a focus on empathy and the patient experience, which Gunter said she learned from the University of Western Ontario, and the adjacency to McMaster University Medical School, which is a center of evidence-based medicine.
+Her approach is based on evidence-based medicine integrated with a focus on empathy and the patient experience, which Gunter said she learned from the University of Western Ontario and the adjacency to McMaster University Medical School, which is a center of evidence-based medicine.

 Since 2006, she has been at The Permanente Medical Group of Kaiser Permanente in Northern California.
 At Kaiser, Gunter manages a health clinic for women in the Chronic Pelvic Pain & Vulvo-Vaginal Disorders division.